taylerraebach/COT6930_GroupProject_prompt-eng/MY-REPORT.md

 By systematically testing and refining prompt engineering techniques, this research aims to develop a highly effective AI chatbot tailored to enhancing student learning in General Chemistry.
 The findings will contribute valuable insights into optimizing AI-driven educational tools for personalized and interactive study experiences.

 # Results
+We tested three different prompts, each relating to solving general chemistry problems, and out of all the prompt techniques we tried, generative prompting was the best.
+It not only gave background knowledge to the students, which contributed to the goal of helping them study, but showed students how to solve the problem.
+Also, it was the only technique that consistently gave correct answers, the other techniques did not always give correct answers.

 # Further research